bioruby/bioruby-biosql/README.md

 BioRuby. bio-biosql and many more plugins are available at [biogems.info](http://www.biogems.info/).

-Thi code was initially written by Toshiaki Katayama.
+This code was initially written by Toshiaki Katayama.
 Raoul Jean Pierre Bonnal greatly improved the code with introducing ActiveRecord.
 For details of development, see [github.com/helios/bioruby](https://github.com/helios/bioruby),